 To use or purchase a CPAP machine, you will need a formal prescription from your doctor or sleep physician.
 Although CPAP therapy is quite safe for most patients, you'll need to make a trip to the doctor to assess your unique symptoms of sleep apnea to ensure your treatment is optimal and effective.

 Once you have a CPAP prescription you can match your symptoms to the most appropriate device for you and your lifestyle.

 At CPAP Direct, we understand that adjusting to CPAP Therapy can be quite a difficult and daunting process.
 Our crew are committed to making the adjustments as easy as possible by offering extensive knowledge about the products along with tips and support where needed.
 We have many store locations around the country as well as our online store which allows us to extend our services Australia wide.

-We have CPAP Machine and masks available for both purchase and hire.
+We have CPAP Machines and CPAP masks available for both purchase and hire.
 Hire equipment is available on a monthly basis.
 There are no deposits, lock-in contracts or obligation to buy once the hire is finished.
-If you find the hire successful and wish to purchase one of your own, we will deduct up to 2 months rental from the overall price.
+If you find the hire successful and wish to purchase one of your own, we will deduct the first month's rental from the overall price.

 We understand the purchasing of CPAP equipment can be quite expensive which is why we offer a range of interest free payment plans such as OpenPay, Humm (formerly Certegy Ezi-Pay), Zip Money and Afterpay.

 CPAP Direct is an accredited Australian CPAP Provider; all our sales receipts and invoices are recognised by Private Health insurance and allow you to claim a rebate if covered by your policy.